 - Upon clicking “Submit” in the application, a copy of the completed form will be attached to an email, ready for the applicant to send.
 If applicant intends to include a cover letter and/or resume, it would be advisable to attach those documents at the same time, prior to sending the email.

-- Since email delivery problems are always a possibility, if no confirmation of application receipt from District staff is received within three working days, it’s recommended to follow up via the contact form on this site.
+- Since email delivery problems are always a possibility, if no confirmation of application receipt from District staff is received within three working days, it’s recommended for candidates to follow up via the contact form on this site.

 UMRDD is an equal opportunity employer.
 Personnel policies shall be applied without regard to any individual’s sex, gender, race, color, religion, national origin, ancestry, age, marital status, political affiliation, sexual orientation, veteran status, any disability which can be accommodated reasonably, or any other status protected by law.